Zilinghan/FaaS-web/README.md

 The second application, the "Service," is an example "resource server" that demonstrates how a research portal can offload tasks to a separate service that has the capability to perform tasks on behalf of users.
 All of the Service code can be found in the `service/` directory.

 ## Getting Started
+The Globus Sample Data Portal requires Python 3.6 or newer.

 #### Set up your environment.
 * [OS X](#os-x)
 * [Linux](#linux-ubuntu)